 Canine Separation Anxiety Symptoms

-Your dog panics when left alone and/or in crate.
+- Your dog panics when left alone and/or in the crate.
 (This may include house-training accidents, including diarrhea, if the panic is severe.
 A truly panicked dog may also inadvertently injure himself.)

 Selecting Flower Essences for Canine Separation Anxiety

 When selecting appropriate flower essences, do your best to look beyond the behavioral symptoms to the emotional motivation behind them.

 Keep in mind that behavior is not the same as emotion.
 For instance, a lonely dog may comfort itself by chewing items that smell like his favorite person.
 A frustrated, under-exercised dog may chew to relieve pent-up energy, Both dogs chew during separation, but the emotion behind the behavior is different for each dog, so the essences to help them would be different.

 How many flower essences at once?
 A good rule of thumb is to limit the number of essences used in any one formula to no more than six at a time.
 While it may be tempting to pick every essence that seems remotely applicable, a more narrowly focused formula is more likely to be helpful, and you will have a better idea which essences are working for your dog.

 And – as with any serious dog behavior concern – flower essences for separation anxiety should be used in conjunction with, and as an aid to, a sound, behavior-based training program.
 Particularly with an issue as complex as this, it is unlikely that any one therapy, by itself, will “cure” the problem.

 “Flower essences excel at balancing extreme, out-of-balance emotions.
 While often overlooked when it comes to dog behavior, they are a safe, reliable therapy for an emotion-driven issue like Separation Anxiety.”